naushad-rahman/CarND-Path-Planning-Project/README.md

 - libuv 1.12.0
 - Udacity's simulator.

 For instructions on how to install these components on different operating systems, please, visit [Udacity's seed project](https://github.com/udacity/CarND-Path-Planning-Project).
-As this particular implementation was done on Mac OS, the rest of this documentation will be focused on Mac OS.
+As this particular implementation was done on Mac OS, the rest of this documentation will be focused on Ubuntu OS.
 I am sorry to be that restrictive.

 In order to install the necessary libraries, use the [install-ubuntu.sh](./install-ubuntu.sh).